Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

 Speaking of, here’s a local’s tip: Purchase these bad boys before moving to North Carolina.
 They’re non-negotiable in my book because they prevent things from molding overnight.
 You can thank me later.

 I was fortunate enough to keep my teleworking job while living in North Carolina, so I didn’t experience the challenges of find a job firsthand.
 However, some of my friends have shared stories of woe, especially when searching for white collar jobs they could advance in.
+The largest employers in the state are: Walmart, Duke University, Food Lion, Wells Fargo, Lowes and Bank of America.

 Just when you think summers in North Carolina can’t get worse, you’ll experience the threat of a looming hurricane.
 Many folks are surprised to learn that North Carolina the 3rd most hurricane prone state in the country.